Higher solutions of Hitchin's self-duality equations: Introduction

-The purpose of this paper is to give a negative answer to this question by constructing counter examples arising from certain Willmore surfaces.
-Willmore surfaces are critical points of the Willmore functional \eqref{Willmore}.
-They have been studied via integrable systems techniques, see for example in \cite{FLPP,Bo}.
-We adjust the generalized Whitham flow for constant mean curvature (CMC) surfaces in $3$-space developed in \cite{HeHeSch} to flow from equivariant Willmore cylinders discovered by Babich and Bobenko \cite{BaBo} to Willmore surfaces of higher genus.
-The key observation here is that the Babich-Bobenko examples solve Hitchin's self-duality equations away from their umbilic lines, i.e., as solutions to the self-duality equations they are not globally well-defined on a torus.
-On the other hand, by interpreting these solutions as Willmore surfaces via the corresponding rank $4$ harmonic maps theory these singularities disappear hinting at a deeper link between these two theories. \\
+This paper gives a negative answer to this question by constructing counter examples arising from certain Willmore surfaces.
+Willmore surfaces $f\colon M\to S^3$ are critical points of the Willmore functional where $\vec{H}$ denotes the mean curvature of the immersion and $dA$ is the induced area form.
+The Willmore functional is invariant under conformal transformations of the 3-sphere.
+Examples of Willmore surfaces are given by minimal surfaces in the constant curvature subgeometries of the conformal 3-sphere.
+Willmore surfaces have been studied via integrable systems techniques, see for example in \cite{FLPP,Bo}.
+We adjust the generalised Whitham flow for minimal and constant mean curvature (CMC) surfaces in the $3$-sphere developed in \cite{HeHeSch} to flow from equivariant Willmore cylinders discovered by Babich and Bobenko \cite{BaBo} to (branched) Willmore surfaces of higher genus.
+The key observation here is that the Babich-Bobenko examples solve Hitchin's self-duality equations away from their umbilic lines, i.e., they are solutions to the self-duality equations away from 1-dimensional singularity sets on a torus, see Figure \ref{figure1}.

-Harmonic maps from surfaces into the round 3-sphere were studied by Hitchin \cite{Hi2}, including minimal surfaces in the $3$-sphere and (non-conformal) harmonic maps into a totally geodesic $2$-sphere.
-The latter are exactly the Gauss maps of CMC surfaces in $3$-space, where the metric satisfies the Sinh-Gordon equation.
-The harmonicity of the map translates in the gauge theoretic set up to

-where like for the self-duality equations $F^\nabla$ is the curvature of a special unitary connection $\nabla$ on a rank $2$ hermitian bundle $V$ over the Riemann surface $M$, and $\Phi$ is a $(1,0)$-form with values in the trace-free endomorphism bundle End$_0(V)$.
-This leads to an associated family of flat connections